Zaid-Mone/DynamicTranslationUsingNgx-Tranlsate/DEMO/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to start  ??
+** Note here is the docs : https://github.com/ngx-translate/core
+- first : is Create a LocalizationService
+- second : use it in the App-Module
+- third : call it in the App-Component.ts file in the onInit(){}
+** best of luck